jrcarl624/FriendConnect/README.md

 [![A New Realms Replacement, A new method for joining servers on console.](https://res.cloudinary.com/marcomontalbano/image/upload/v1657258514/video_to_markdown/images/youtube--77qXotN9jGo-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://youtu.be/77qXotN9jGo "A New Realms Replacement, A new method for joining servers on console.")

 ## How to use it:
+If you use Pterodactyl Panel you can skip the installation in this part and instead refer to https://github.com/Androecia/FriendConnect-Pterodactyl for the official egg.
+You'll still want to read below so you understand what certain variables do and are as informed as possible.

 ```tty
 $ npm install friend-connect